 Naval Postgraduate School campus in Monterey, CA

 There are four one-week in-residence sessions during a year.
 Attendance and participation is required at all four sessions.

 Federal employees who have been with DHS for at least 1 (one) year at the time the application is due are eligible to apply.
 Any individual who has completed a degree under a Department of Homeland Security Graduate Academic Program within the last three years is not eligible to apply.
-Employees must have achieved at least a “Meets Expectations” or equivalent on their most recent review, and must be in good standing.
+Employees must have achieved at least a “Achieved Expectations” or equivalent on their most recent review and must be in good standing.

 All NPS requires students to be in residence only two weeks every quarter (for a total of 12 weeks for the whole program).
 Students complete the remainder of their coursework via the web.

-Academic programs require an internal DHS vetting process.
-There are two required applications (one DHS-related application and a second application directly to the school).
 The selection criteria look at the relevancy and level of applicants’ positions and homeland security responsibilities and the homeland security experience and knowledge they will bring to the program.
 This is very important since the sessions are facilitated roundtable discussions and debates where participants learn from one another.
 In addition, a major objective of the program is to establish relationships between executives across disciplines, agencies and levels of government so that they can utilize the network to develop new homeland security policies, strategies and plans to solve problems.
 Therefore, the selection criteria will also look at the potential benefit of relationship building to the applicant.

-DHS Academic Programs (Accessible only through Coast Guard workstations) Fact Sheet: http://dhsconnect.dhs.gov/org/comp/mgmt/dhshr/emp/Documents/CHDS%20ELP%20Pacific%20Fact%20Sheet.pdf
+DHS Academic Programs Website (Accessible only through Coast Guard workstations)